 Vessels that require a high level of thermal isolation are typically enclosed in an outer vessel with a separating space that is vacuum evacuated.
-With an ambient vacuum 24-hour settle pressure in the 10-4 torr range, convective heat transferacross this space is virtually eliminated.
+With an ambient vacuum 24-hour settle pressure in the 10-4 torr range, convective heat transfer across this space is virtually eliminated.
 Creating a very small heat path from the outer to the inner vessel typically controls conductive heat transfer.
-Selecting a material for this heat path that has very low thermal conductivity properties normally works well.
+Selecting a material with very low thermal conductivity properties for this heat path normally works well.
 Such materials include G-10 NEMA Grade Fiberglass and/or low-density ceramics.
 Radiated heat transfer is typically controlled by the barrier placed around the inner vessel.
 Its mission is to prevent heat from radiating into the inner vessel.

 Multi-layer Insulation – Super Insulation

-One common radiation barrier used in cryogenic applications is known as Multilayer Insulation (MLI), or Super insulation.
+One common radiation barrier in cryogenic applications is Multilayer Insulation (MLI), or Super insulation.
 The space program encouraged the development of MLI around 1960.
 The MLI generally contains multiple layers of reflective material separated by spacers having low conductivity.

 Each layer is isolated from the other by spacer material such as polyester, nylon, or Mylar.
-The aluminum foil is carefully wrapped around the container such that it covers the entire surface of the inner vessel.
+The aluminum foil is carefully wrapped around the container to cover the inner vessel’s entire surface.
 Spacer material, as described, is placed between the layers to completely prevent the separate coverings of foil from contacting.
-Should they touch, a thermal short circuit will occur and increase the heat transfer.
+If they touch, a thermal short circuit will occur, increasing the heat transfer.
 The layers can be applied manually as blankets.
 These are hand cut to fit and wrapped over the vessel and vessel ends.
-Tape that has low out-gassing properties is then used to hold the blanket layers in place.
-Another method of applying the layers is by “orbital wrapping”.
+Tape with low out-gassing properties is then used to hold the blanket layers.
+Another method of applying the layers is by “orbital wrapping.”
 This method is used where high-volume vessels are being manufactured.
-Special equipment is required that wraps the alternating layers much like the wrapping of a spool of string.
+Special equipment is required to wrap the alternating layers, much like a spool of string wrapping.

-As the number of layers increase the insulation capability is also increased.
-Typically layers adding up to about one inch in total thickness is applied in the liquid nitrogen temperature range described.
+As the number of layers increases, the insulation capability is also increased.
+Typically layers adding up to about one inch in total thickness are applied in the liquid nitrogen temperature range described.

-MLI is designed to work under high order vacuum, i.e., pressure below about 1 X 10-4 torr.
-To obtain this vacuum generally requires lengthy pumping along with heating and purging cycles.
-Chemical gettering materials are required to absorb the out-gassed molecules to maintain the vacuum over extended periods.
+MLI is designed to work under high-order vacuum, i.e., pressure below about 1 X 10-4 torr.
+Obtaining this vacuum generally requires lengthy pumping along with heating and purging cycles.
+To maintain the vacuum over extended periods, chemical gettering materials are required to absorb the out-gassed molecules.

-Super insulation advancements are being made at the Kennedy Space Center.
+Superinsulation advancements are being made at the Kennedy Space Center.
 A new-layered cryogenic insulation system is being developed.
-This insulation is different from others due to its superior thermal performance in “soft” vacuum conditions.
-This system overcomes some of the typical shortcomings of super insulation discussed above.
-Those shortcomings include exhibition of different insulation properties when measured in different directions and sensitivity to mechanical compression.
+This insulation differs from others due to its superior thermal performance in “soft” vacuum conditions.
+This system overcomes some of the typical shortcomings of superinsulation discussed above.
+Those shortcomings include the exhibition of different insulation properties and sensitivity to mechanical compression when measured in different directions.